-When I entered Washington University's School of Social Work 1n 1980, the dean of admission told my mom the school did not want me.
+When I entered Washington University's School of Social Work in 1980, the dean of admission told my mom the school did not want me.
 The school had to accept me based on my GPA.
 Imagine my mom being told that I was not wanted.
-I started classes knowing that I had to prove that I was worthy of being there.
+I started classes knowing I had to prove I was worthy of being there.

 I have encountered more architectural barriers in my lifetime than I can remember.
 I have been taken through restaurant kitchens because there was no other way for me to enter a restaurant, I have ridden in a freight elevator because the building did not have a public elevator or the elevator was not working.
 Curb cuts did not exist when I was growing up.
-Lack of curb cuts made it difficult to get my chair on the sidewalk forcing my chair to be pushed in the street.
+The lack of curb cuts made it difficult to get my chair on the sidewalk, forcing it to be pushed into the street.
 Narrow doorways and bathroom stalls made it difficult for me to use a public restroom.
 When it was too difficult we would just go home.

 I love my country.
 However, the idea of building a border wall between the U.S. and Mexico is an embarrassment to me.
 How can the United States deny help to people who just want a better life?
 How can we deny help to people we don't even know?.
-Do we really want to be known as the nation who denied medical care to someone who is ill?
-Do we really want to be known as the nation who denied someone an education?
-Do we really want to be known as the nation that deports someone who has made a life in this in this country and whose children are American citizens?
-In my opinion, it is not right to tear families apart.
+Do we really want to be known as the nation that denied medical care to someone who is ill?
+Do we really want to be known as the nation that denied someone an education?
+Do we really want to be known as the nation that deports someone who has made a life in this country and whose children are American citizens?
+It is not right to tear families apart.
 Help them to become legal citizens.

 Barriers make me feel like I am inferior.
 Barriers make me feel like I don't belong.
 No one should be made to feel that way.